thebluearchive/blog/docs/_posts/2023-04-12-provoking-rokos-basilisk.markdown

 Whatever you might think regarding how reasonable it is that a hyperintelligent AI would behave in this way, one thing is clear: everyone who signed the open letter to Pause Giant AI Experiment has publicly provoked Roko's Basilisk, should it ever come to exist.

-## A Game-Theoretic Discussion Of The Pause
+## A Game-Theoretic Discussion of the Pause
 Another interesting thought that came to mind when I learned about Roko's Basilisk was a new way to frame the response (or lackthereof) of large AI tech companies to the open letter -- in particular, understanding the response by using game theory.

 Game theory is a branch of mathematics which formalizes the strategic interactions between rational agnets.
 Game theory can be used to study what the optimal choice is in a given situation.
 Economists often use game theory to model real-world interactions between firms.
 We can do the same here.